GoogleCloudPlatform/PerfKitBenchmarker/README.md

 Benchmarker users must manually download the CoreMark tarball from their website and save it under the `perfkitbenchmarker/data` folder (e.g. `~/PerfKitBenchmarker/perfkitbenchmarker/data/coremark_v1.0.tgz`)

-[SpecCPU2006](https://www.spec.org/cpu2006/) benchmark setup cannot be automated.
-SPEC requires users to purchase a license and agree with their terms and conditions.
+[SPEC CPU2006](https://www.spec.org/cpu2006/) benchmark setup cannot be automated.
+SPEC requires that users purchase a license and agree with their terms and conditions.
+PerfKit Benchmarker users must manually download `cpu2006-1.2.iso` from the SPEC website, save it under the `perfkitbenchmarker/data` folder (e.g.
+`~/PerfKitBenchmarker/perfkitbenchmarker/data/cpu2006-1.2.iso`), and also
+supply a runspec cfg file (e.g.
+`~/PerfKitBenchmarker/perfkitbenchmarker/data/linux64-x64-gcc47.cfg`).
+Alternately, PerfKit Benchmarker can accept a tar file that can be generated with the following steps:

+* Extract the contents of `cpu2006-1.2.iso` into a directory named `cpu2006`
+* Run `cpu2006/install.sh`
+* Copy the cfg file into `cpu2006/config`
-PerfKit Benchmarker users must manually download SpecCPU2006 tarball from their website and save it under the `perfkitbenchmarker/data` folder (e.g. `~/PerfKitBenchmarker/perfkitbenchmarker/data/cpu2006v1.2.tgz`)
+* Create a tar file containing the `cpu2006` directory, and place it under the `perfkitbenchmarker/data` folder (e.g.
+  `~/PerfKitBenchmarker/perfkitbenchmarker/data/cpu2006v1.2.tgz`).

+PerfKit Benchmarker will use the tar file if it is present.
+Otherwise, it will search for the iso and cfg files.

 Installing PerfKit Benchmarker and Prerequisites
 ================================================